kaanoguzhan/Random-Password-Generator/README.md

 !
-Python 3.7 !
+Python 3.8 !

-Random Password Generator written with Python
+Random Password Generator written in Python

-Options:
+Options:                        <br />
+-> Default strenght: 20 chars   <br />
--> Use Uppercase
+-> Use Uppercase                <br />
--> Use Numbers
+-> Use Numbers                  <br />
--> Use Symbols
+-> Use Symbols                  <br />
--> Use Unicode ( Use this at your own risk, since probably you will not know the Unicodes of all characters so it can be very tricky to enter without copy-paste)
+-> Use Unicode ( Use this at your own risk, since probably the password field will not accept Unicode and also it can be very tricky to enter without copy-paste)